feel-co/ndg/ndg/README.md

 - **Pattern-based title customization** using exact or regex matching
 - **Flexible positioning** for specific documentation items

+For documentation generated from Nix module options, you can also customize the options sidebar to control visibility, naming, ordering, and depth of option categories.
+This is particularly useful for large module systems like NixOS or Home Manager configurations.

-See the [sidebar configuration guide](./docs/SIDEBAR.md) for complete documentation including examples, use cases, and best practices.
+See the [sidebar configuration guide](./docs/SIDEBAR) for complete documentation including examples, use cases, and best practices.

 ### Template Customization Made Easy